SilenZcience/cat_win/DOCUMENTATION.md

 ### <a id="--strings---strings">--strings, --strings</a>

 Only displays Sequences of printable Characters that exceed a certain Length.
-This Length can be configured using the `strings_minimum_sequence_length` element in the config menu (<a href="#--config---config">--config, --config</a>).
+This Length can be configured using the `strings_minimum_sequence_length` Element in the Config Menu (<a href="#--config---config">--config, --config</a>).
-The Delimeter of different Sequences on the same Line can be configured using the `strings_delimeter` element in the config menu.
+The Delimeter of different Sequences on the same Line can be configured using the `strings_delimeter` Element in the Config Menu.

 ```console
 > catw --strings test.bin